greg7mdp/gtl/README.md

 Copy the gtl directory to your project.
 Update your include path.
 That's all.

 If you are using Visual Studio, you probably want to add `gtl.natvis` to your projects.
-This will allow for a clear display of the hash table contents in the debugger.
+This will allow for a clear display of the hash container contents in the debugger.

 > A cmake configuration files (CMakeLists.txt) is provided for building the tests and examples.
 Command for building and running the tests is: `mkdir build && cd build && cmake -DGTL_BUILD_TESTS=ON -DGTL_BUILD_EXAMPLES=ON .. && cmake --build . && make test`

 ## Various hash maps and their pros and cons

-The header `gtl/phmap.hpp` provides the implementation for the following eight hash tables:
+The header `gtl/phmap.hpp` provides the implementation for the following eight hash containers:
 - gtl::flat_hash_set
 - gtl::flat_hash_map
 - gtl::node_hash_set